bpgould/learnthelittlethings/Tech-Literacy/Linux-And-Mac/Terminal-Skills/bash-switch-git/bash-switch-git.md

 So, you got your first software engineering job, and now you need to connect one laptop to two git accounts with their own ssh keys.

-While, there is enough documentation on this, I still find myself spending more time than I would like setting it up, particularly if I need to connect GitHub Enterprise with an unknown hostname(s).
+While there is enough documentation on this, I still find myself spending more time than I would like setting it up, particularly if I need to connect GitHub Enterprise with an unknown hostname(s).

 The conventional way to fix this is to just modify the <code>config</code> file in the <code>.ssh</code> directory.